jaguardado123/3326-lab-05/README.md

 # Lab Assignment 05

-In this lab you will practice writing Java code to input user data and use simple arithmetic.
+In this lab you will practice writing Java code to input user data.

 Same as Lab Assignment 01 and 02, you need to set up your workspace (class and main() method).